NDunn244/azure-network-protocol/README.md

 <h2>Actions and Observations</h2>

 <p>
-First you will need to create two VMs on Azure.
+First, you will need to create two VMs on Azure.
 The first virtual machine will be created with Windows 10 and the second machine will be created with Linux(Ubuntu).
 Both will have two CPUs and they must be on the same VNET.
 Once they are created, connect to the Windows machine with Microsoft remote desktop and download Wireshark.
 Once Wireshark is downloaded, we will open the app and begin to filter for ICMP Traffic first.
 ICMP(Internet Control Message Protocol) is a network layer protocol used by network devices to diagnose network communication issues.
 Ping uses this protocol.
 Ping is used to test connectivity between different hosts on the internet or the network.
-When we filter Wireshark to only capture ICMP packets and ping the private IP address of our Linux machine we can visually see the packets on Wireshark.
+When you filter Wireshark to capture ICMP packets and ping the private IP address of the Ubuntu machine(10.0.0.5) you can see the results shown below in Wireshark.
 </p>
 <p>
 <img src="https://i.imgur.com/iFYdOiV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>